openwrt/packages/net/banip/files/README.md

 ## Main Features
 * banIP supports the following fully pre-configured domain blocklist feeds (free for private usage, for commercial use please check their individual licenses).
-  **Please note:** the columns "WAN-INP", "WAN-FWD" and "LAN_FWD" show for which chains the feeds are suitable in common scenarios, e.g. the first entry should be limited to the LAN forward chain - see the config options 'ban\_blockinput', 'ban\_blockforwardwan' and 'ban\_blockforwardlan' below.
+  **Please note:** the columns "WAN-INP", "WAN-FWD" and "LAN-FWD" show for which chains the feeds are suitable in common scenarios, e.g. the first entry should be limited to the LAN forward chain - see the config options 'ban\_blockinput', 'ban\_blockforwardwan' and 'ban\_blockforwardlan' below.

 | Feed                | Focus                          | WAN-INP | WAN-FWD | LAN-FWD | Information                                                   |
 | :------------------ | :----------------------------- | :-----: | :-----: | :-----: | :-----------------------------------------------------------  |